luyendong1102/luyendong1102/README.md

 ### HEll0, im Steve
-## I'm now student and back-end dev, of course kindda noob too
+## I'm now student and very fresher back-end dev, of course kindda noob too
 - Do u like reading, swimming, driving ?
 I do
 - I'm currently learning Java tech and about Life
 - I'm looking for to collaborate with other back-end devs and some funny teller :)